 Women who are pregnant should avoid holy basil, since it might cause the uterus to contract.

 Interactions.
-Research on animals suggests that holy basil might change the effect of these drugs:
+Research on animals suggests that holy basil might change the effect of many medications, including these drugs:

 Tell your doctor about any supplements you're taking, even if they're natural.
 That way, your doctor can check on any potential side effects or interactions with any medications.

 The U.S. Food and Drug Administration (FDA) does regulate dietary supplements; however, it treats them like foods rather than medications.
 Unlike drug manufacturers, the makers of supplements don’t have to show their products are safe or effective before selling them on the market.